 In the morning the water level had rose only slightly as we began fishing.
 Alan took the tail of the pool, and I the top where a rapid entered into the head and mid portion of the pool.
 I was fishing a pair of wet flies, a Hare's Ear nymph with a trailer of a soft hackle about 18 " below the lead fly.
 The first Salmon took at the hinge point where the rig went from a dead drift to a swing.
 A nice 3 to 3 1/2 lb. female, silver and bright fresh from Lake.
-I had the luck of hooking 4 and landing 3 for the day.
-Timing was everything...
-Well also just plain luck!!!
+Alan hooked several and I had the luck of hooking 3 and landing 2 for the day.
+Timing was everything... also just plain luck!!!
 It was a nice get away and a possible offering to my guests in the future.
 I will keep you posted!

 September 9th., 2018

 Just got back from our yearly vacation to the Jersey Shore.
 Excellent beach weather and quite hot for the week following Labor Day.
 Since my last report rain events have lessened in intensitity and long times between events.
 Water levels have dropped to more late summer flows with the Walloomsac at about 100 CFS, the Kill at 100-200 CFS and the Mettawee at 40-60 CFS.
 I have been both fishing in mornngs and afternoons /evenings, especially as we get towards mid month. i will report later in the month as we get into our prime fall fishing time.

 Since my last report the wetter conditions have prevaled.
 Though the temperatres have been quite hot between rain events, showers, thunderstorms, and soaking rains have kept water conditions good to excellent.
 With proper timing I was able to fish some small water targets that I have not been on since June.
 Rain events on the 4th., 5th., and 10th all helped raised the levels on all of our area streams to median flows or above for this time of year!